The Birthrate Plus Ward Acuity Tool was unveiled to RCM Conference 2016 by Programme Director Marie Washbrook and Jacqueline Dunkley-Bent,… Read more

 - Collecting real time data on the length of time a woman required care during labour and delivery and an addition of extra midwife time for those with a high level of need/ intervention or emergency.

-Birthrate Plus has also been implemented in non NHS services in the Channel Islands and in Eire, and more recently in Australia.
+Birthrate Plus has also been implemented in non NHS services in the Channel Islands and in Southern Ireland, and more recently in Australia.

 We are delighted to announce that Birthrate Plus® has been endorsed by NICE.
 This endorsement covers the Workforce Planning methodology and the… Read more